discourse/logster/README.md

 ```

 ### Note
-If you are seeing error
-'No such middleware to insert before: ActionDispatch::DebugExceptions' after installing logster,
+If you are seeing the error `No such middleware to insert before: ActionDispatch::DebugExceptions` after installing logster,
-then you are using a conflicting gem like better_errors.
+then you are using a conflicting gem like `better_errors`.

 To avoid this error, make sure logster is added behind those conflicting gems in your Gemfile.

-### mount using warden (devise)
+### Mount using warden (devise)
 ```
   admin_constraint = lambda do |request|
     request.env['warden'].authenticate? and request.env['warden'].user.admin?